 If you’re willing to deal with permitting and route planning, oversized loads are a great way to bump your pay.
 But be sure you’re following all the relevant laws and guidelines, which might differ by jurisdiction.

 5. Try ice road trucking.

 Do you have a sense of adventure?
 Top-notch truck driving skills in extreme conditions?
-Ice road trucking is a hazardous job, but it pays well for a short season (typically January through March).
+Ice road trucking is a dangerous job, but it pays well for a short season (typically January through March).
 Most U.S.-based ice road truckers work in Alaska or parts of Canada.